macOS

 Creating the text file

-- Open a text editor
+- Open a text editor.

 |

-With any of these extensions:
+Use one of these supported file extensions:

-Placing the text file into the fileset
+Placing the text file into the Fileset

-- Download the sample fileset ( Custom-LoginWindow-Agreement.fileset.zip )
+- Download the sample Fileset: Custom-LoginWindow-Agreement.fileset.zip.

-- Import the fileset into FileWave Admin
+- Import the Fileset into FileWave Central.

-- Open the fileset and the
+- Open the Fileset and go to the

-Please Note: If you use the rtfd format:
+If you use the .rtfd format:

 Notes